WCurtG/rasax-helm/README.md

     cd rasax-helm-master && ./rasahelm
 ```

-Upgrade your realse by running
+Upgrade your realse by running in a new shell

 ```bash
     cd rasax-helm-master && ./upgrade